Public speaking — the art of thinking, and expressing yourself clearly — can help you everywhere, from the board room to the bedroom!

-Add to that the usual difficulties that people have communicating clearly, and you’ve got an opportunity for misunderstandings, misbehaviors, misdemeanors, or worse.
+Add that to the usual difficulties people have communicating clearly, and you’ve got an opportunity for misunderstandings, misbehaviors, misdemeanors, or worse.
 (And that’s not even getting into the problem of bad people acting badly.
 I’m talking about the mess that well-meaning people can create when sexual attraction is involved.)

 What’s the solution for this problem?
 It’s called consent — the idea that before anything sexual occurs, the concerned parties should be very clear that everyone has agreed to participate.

 But even consent, as many have found to their sorrow, can be a tricky concept: If you don’t say “no,” is that consent?
 If you say yes, but then change your mind, have you consented?
 Are there situations in which consent can’t be given?

 These are more than abstract questions.
 So here, as a public service, are some thoughts about consent and communication.